 After over three and a half years of having this blog I could not live with the thought of not having a proper guide to my hometown, including everything I tell visitors about the best things to do in Sitges, all the places to eat, the shops to visit, the spots to take it all in, the best bars for an aperitif, the most amazing sunset and sunrise places, and also, the best hotels.
 And of course, the best beaches in Sitges.

-I do not live in Sitges now, as I am based in Singapore and have lived outside Catalunya for over 11 years, but my apartment has been on Airbnb for the last four years.
-So it is only logical that I have long term experience telling my guests where to go and what to do in Sitges.
+I do not live in Sitges now, as I am based in Singapore and have lived outside Catalunya for over 13 years, but my apartment was on Airbnb for five years so I had plenty of opportunities to share my recommendations on where to go and what to do in Sitges with my guests.

 The word Sitges means “silo” in English and it refers to the underground holes used to store wine.
 Before the tourist and LGBT boom of the 60s and 70s, Sitges was a wine producing fishing village big in shoemaking and with a thriving artistic and cultural scene.

 The name was given by the Sitges family who took over the town in the 12th century.
 But the town’s history dates back to thousand of years ago, from the Neanderthal period when it is believed that humans inhabited the caves at either end of the town.
 A Neanderthal jaw found in the Cova del Gegant in the 1950’s dates back to 53,200 years ago and is one of the oldest human remains in Catalunya.

 Fast forward to Medieval times and it is believed that Sitges had a castle where the Town Hall stands today.
 A few remains of that castle are still kept in the Cau Ferrat Museum.
 The area was under a few feudal masters and in the 14th century, the “seigneur” of Ribes (the town next door, where my father lives) ceded the castle and domain of Sitges to the Sitges family who ceded the rights to Bernat de Fonollar, the right-hand man of King James II the Just, later on.